 Percocet Addiction Help

-Percocet abuse and addiction can lead to many health consequences, including decreased appetite, disrupted digestion and liver damage.
-If you or a loved one has become addicted to Percocet, then please call our toll-free helpline today at the number listed on this page.
+Percocet abuse and addiction can lead to many health consequences, including decreased appetite, disrupted digestion, and liver damage.
+If you or a loved one has become addicted to Percocet, then please call our toll-free helpline today at 706-914-2327.
 Our admissions coordinators are available 24 hours a day to answer any questions you have about Percocet, addiction and treatment, so reach out to them right now to begin recovery.

 1 “Oxycodone.”
 Medline Plus.
 March 15, 2018.

 2 Wilson, Jacque, “5 things to know about acetaminophen.”
 CNN.
 January 16, 2014.

 3 “Hydrocodone/oxycodone overdose.”
 Medline Plus.
 January 31, 2017.